Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 Prevention

-Prevention of acute respiratory viral infections in children is to avoid contact with patients, as well as crowded places during seasonal outbreaks of the disease.
-Of great importance is the hardening of the child and the adoption of measures to strengthen his immunity, which is realized through:
+Prevention of ARVI in children involves avoiding contact with sick people, as well as crowded places during seasonal outbreaks of the disease.
+It is of great importance to harden the child and take measures to strengthen his immunity, which is realized through:

 • balanced nutrition;